jafreedberg/arrival-time-prediction/README.md

 - stats170svm800.ipynb: This file contains the code to model the support vector machines.

 - svm.joblib: This file contains the trained support vector machine model.

+- gtfs-realtime-pb2.py: Reference file for to parse GTFS realtime protobuffer format

+- pull-vehicle-locations.py & main.py: Pulls GTFS RT data from AC Transit API and converts it to pandas dataframe, inserts to local database

 ## Notebooks to Run

 - Linear Modeling Demo.Rmd This takes you through the linear modeling procecures for route 800.
 This notebook should install all required dependencies

-- SVM/NN Notebook.ipynb: Dependencies: pytorch, sklearn, matplotlib, seaborn, pandas, and numpy
+- SVM-NN Demo.ipynb: Dependencies: pytorch, sklearn, matplotlib, seaborn, pandas, and numpy

-     - SVMDemo.ipynb: This file contains the support vector machine demo.
+     - This file contains the support vector machine demo.
 It uses the trained model provided in svm.joblib and predicts the delay of route 800.

 ## Pre Run Notebooks